 In the OKR framework, there usually are both objectives that tell you where to go and multiple key results that measure how you are achieving that objective.
 You can apply OKRs throughout your company, from departments to teams to company-wide.
 The highest level Objectives have their key results which guide teams’ focus.

 What’s a Product Initiative?

-To best achieve OKRs, you need to brainstorm, evaluate and prioritize various strategies, which turn into product initiatives.
+To best achieve OKRs, you need to brainstorm, evaluate and prioritize various strategies, which turn into product initiatives and roadmaps.
 A product initiative is a strategy to meet your product goal.
 A product initiative often includes one or more product features that collectively carry out the strategy.
 As such, you would want to create your OKR first and your product initiative second.
-Afterwards your team may have a framework to guide feature prioritization.
+Afterward, your team may have a framework to guide feature prioritization.
 This organizes your work and helps you prioritize what features to deliver first.

 The process of connecting OKRs and Product Initiatives is the process of aligning strategies across teams and converting strategies into action plans that will lead to results.